jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 ## 7 GrandMaster              1581.
 {% endhighlight %}

+Alright, this feeds our expectations!
+On average, if you play the game for a longer period of time, you will probably end up in a higher league.

 ## LeagueIndex is indicative of APM, ActionLatency and TotalHours
-Let's check whether our favourite variables are determined by the player's current league placement.
+Let's check whether our favourite variables are indeed determined by the player's current league placement.

-First get an impression of whether high amount of hours played indicates a high APM or low ActionLatency.
+First get an impression of whether a high amount of total hours played indicates a high APM or low ActionLatency.
 Again, we take the hours in log-space.